 The shift interlock solenoid is a safety feature that prevents the shifter from being moved out of park unless the brake pedal is depressed.
 If the solenoid is malfunctioning, the shifter may not be able to be moved out of park even when the brake pedal is depressed.
 The solenoid will need to be replaced in this case.

 A problem with the transmission range sensor can also prevent the shifter from being moved out of park.
 The sensor sends a signal to the engine control module (ECM) to indicate the shifter’s position.
-If the sensor is malfunctioning, the ECM may not receive the proper signal, preventing the shifter from being moved out of park.
+If the sensor malfunctions, the ECM may not receive the proper signal, preventing the shifter from being moved out of park.
 The sensor will need to be replaced in this case.